laminlabs/lamin-blog/docs/2022/problems.md

 _Object storage._ | Data in object storage can't be queried. | Index {term}`observations <observation>` and {term}`variables <variable>` and link them in a query database.
 _Pile of data._ | Data can't be accessed as it's not structured and siloed in fragmented infrastructure. | Structure data both by biological entities and by provenance with one interface across storage and database backends.

-## Data cannot be accessed at scale
+## Data can't be accessed at scale

 <!-- prettier-ignore -->
 Problem | Description | Solution